• Cody-99 10 months ago

 Not surprised.
 Telegram doesn't encrypt by default, so of course they're handing over phone numbers and IPs.
 If you don't lock things down like Signal does, you're going to have problems.
 Signal can’t hand over what they don’t have—encrypted end-to-end, no metadata.
 Simple as that.

-• handity a day ago
+• handity 10 months ago

 I guess I'm a bot then.